 The balance of fluid in your body is primarily controlled by your kidneys.
-Diuretics are medications used to stimulate urine excretion and often are used as a treatment for excessive fluid retention.
+Diuretics, also known as water pills, are medications used to stimulate urine excretion and often are used as a treatment for excessive fluid retention.
 However, in some cases diuretics will not be effective at treating excess fluid and may make the problem worse.

 Video of the Day

 Diuretics are medications that are used to treat glaucoma, high blood pressure and fluid retention or edema.
 Diuretics work by stimulating the excretion of fluid by your kidneys.
 Most diuretics work by stimulating the exrcetion of sodium and other electrolytes into your urine, which causes more water to be eliminated via your urine as well.
 Diuretics are an effective way to reduce the amount of fluid in your body but they can cause electrolyte imbalances.

 In some cases, fluid retention will not respond well to diuretic therapy.
 Diuretics are not an effective treatment for a type of fluid retention known as idiopathic cyclic edema.
 In fact, taking diuretics for this condition can make the retention worse.
 It is not known what causes this condition, but it is associated with hypothyroidism, obesity and diabetes mellitus.
 This condition often occurs before menstruation and is more common in young women.

 If you have fluid retention that doesn't respond to diuretics, one potential treatment is to limit the amount of sodium in your diet.
 High sodium levels in your blood can cause your body to retain more water.
 Another type of medication, known as an ACE inhibitor, may also be effective.
 Talk to your doctor before attempting any sort of treatment for fluid retention, as in some cases retaining fluid can be a sign of a more serious underlying disease.